swarnadsiva/Game-Projects/Movement/README.md

 ### Everything Else
 Like I said above... this game's still a-cookin'!
 Lots more features will be coming soon, like intelligent enemy AI, portals to leave the maze, keys to open the portals, and more.

 *Written with [StackEdit](https://stackedit.io/).*

-*[Unity 3D]: Popular game engine software
-*[Tile Size]: Size of a single maze tile
-*[Border Thickness]: Number of tiles wide around the maze itself
+#### Footnotes
+---
-[^1]: I'm going through this book, [Game Programming Patterns](https://gameprogrammingpatterns.com/) by Robert Nystrom, and it's changing my game programming life.
+<a name="#1">1.</a> I'm going through this book, [Game Programming Patterns](https://gameprogrammingpatterns.com/) by Robert Nystrom, and it's changing my game programming life.
-[^2]: These can also be accessed and set programmatically in code.
+<a name="#2">2.</a> These can also be accessed and set programmatically in code.
-[^3]: I say "like a graph" because I am not adhering to a strict graph data structure in this project.
+<a name="#3">3.</a> I say "like a graph" because I am not adhering to a strict graph data structure in this project.
 The tiles are stored in a 2D array, so even though they have a Dictionary collection of their neighboring tiles and relative positions, this is not what I am solely depending on to construct the maze.